sasadjukic/sasadjukic/README.md

 - 👋 Hi, I’m @sasadjukic
 - 👀 I’m interested in ...
-AI, python, NFTs, games
+AI, python, games
 - 🌱 I’m currently learning ... to get better in python and to master that thing called life

 <!---